trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 ``\nabla c`` and the displayed unit normals point toward increasing ``c``.
 The arrows are perpendicular to the color-field level sets; reversing the color convention reverses the arrows without changing the interface geometry.

+#### Surface methods and activity

+Fluid systems configure interface geometry with the `surface_method` keyword.
+Every surface method computes a smooth `surface_activity`.
+Methods derived from `AbstractSurfaceNormalMethod` additionally provide a normal, so normal calculation always includes detection.

+`ColorfieldSurfaceDetection` computes activity only. `ColorfieldSurfaceNormal` uses the same colorfield accumulation and additionally filters and stores the gradient as a surface normal.
+Different `color_value`s detect interfaces between represented liquids.
+A constant nonzero color detects a free surface because its kernel support ends at the unrepresented exterior.
+Equal colors do not create an internal interface.

+`surface_activity` is available in particle VTK output and as a custom quantity for `SolutionSavingCallback` and `PostprocessCallback`. `surf_normal` is written only for normal-capable methods.

+Point and plane interpolation evaluate the same colorfield gradient.
+With `cut_off_bnd=true`, kernel-weighted color contributions also determine whether a point belongs to the reference phase.
+This prevents extrapolation through both free surfaces and interfaces with another liquid while retaining the existing solid-boundary cutoff.

 #### Handling noise and errors in normal calculation